 There's also a robust single door and padlock hasp for added security, and a heavy-duty floor panel so you can store heavier items with ease.
 Plus, it's easy to assemble.

-The Lifetime Heavy Duty plastic shed is available in a range of dimensions up to 17.5 x 8 feet, and is a great option for larger gardens.
+The Lifetime Heavy Duty plastic shed is available in a range of dimensions up to 191.1 x 132cm and is a great option for small or medium-sized gardens.

 6. Keter Store It Out Max